 The scent may be attractive to us, but is an effective deterrent to cats who want to use your garden as a litter box.
 Simply rub citrus peel over the leaves of your plants each month or place peels around the garden to deter Fluffy from using it as his personal toilet.

-You can also use the peel from 2-3 orange varieties to battle pests.
-Add the peel to a blender with one cup of warm water and puree into a slurry that can be poured on anthills.
+You can also use the peel from two to three oranges to battle pests.
+Add the peel to a blender with 1 cup of warm water and puree into a slurry that can be poured on anthills.
 Of course, you can rub the peel on yourself to deter no-see-ums from feasting on you as well.